just-asim27/grade-calculator/README.md

 I may or may not work further on this project, but here are some potential ideas for improvement:
 - Auto-save inputs so you don’t have to re-enter data each time.
 - Ability to export results as **PDF or Excel**.
-- Predefined grading schemes (common A–F ranges) for quicker setup.
+- Automatic fallback to **predefined grading schemes** (A+, A, A−, etc.) so grades are assigned even if you don’t add them manually.
 - Integration with a **GPA/CGPA calculator** for full academic performance tracking.

 ---